 - Once cooked, puree the greens.

-- Microwave the balls for 2 minutes Start with 1min 30 sec.
+- Microwave the kofta balls for 2 minutes Start with 1 min 30 sec.
 If you feel koftas are too soft microwave for another 10-15 sec not more than that.
-These koftas leave water little water.
+These koftas little water.
 Do not microwave these for more than 2 minutes, as koftas may get hard.

-- You can alos fry koftas, incase you don't want to microwave.
+- You can also fry koftas, incase you don't want to microwave.
 For that, heat oil in a pan and fry the koftas on medium flame till light brown.

 - Enjoy the koftas in saag with any bread of your choice.

-We relish the saag preparations with Makki ki Roti or Missi Roti.
-But I ran out of both cornmeal(Makki atta) and chickpea flour(Besan), so I made Chappatis to go with it.
-It can also be had with steamed or jeera rice.
-Make it a gluten-free treat avoid adding asafoetida for making it gluten-free.
-Add tofu or chickpeas or any kind of veggies instead of paneer or paneer koftas for a vegan treat.
+We relish saag preparations with Makki ki Roti or Missi Roti.
+But I ran out of both cornmeal(Makki atta) and chickpea flour(Besan), so I made Chapatis to go with it.
+You can also serve it with jeera rice.
+My younger one likes to have it with rice.

 Taking my Paneer Koftas in Kale and Spinach Saag to #171FoodieMondayBlogHop where the theme this week is #SaagSaga!!
 This is the first time I am taking part in that and looking forward to some amazing themes in future!!